oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

            unsupported parameter value (other than grant type), repeats a parameter, includes multiple credentials,
-           utilizes more than one mechanism for authenticating the client, or is otherwise malformed.
+           utilizes more than one mechanism for authenticating the client, contains a `code_verifier` although no
+           `code_challenge` was sent in the authorization request, or is otherwise malformed.

      "invalid_client":
      :     Client authentication failed (e.g., unknown client, no